Hemp Grain and Fiber Database

 Field samples and data are submitted by regional growers and university researchers who apply to participate in exchange for discounted cannabinoid profiling for CBC, CBD, CBG, CBN, and THC through our generous lab partners.
 That information is then made available to the public in the below database.

-This project is made possible with proud collaboration between University of Illinois Extension (Phillip Alberti), University of Wisconsin-Madison (Dr. Shelby Ellison), Michigan State University Extension (Dr. James Dedecker), Purdue University Extension (Marguerite Bolt), Micheal Fields Agricultural Institute (Esther Shekinah) Rock River Laboratory Inc., Pride Analytics & Consulting, Michael Fields Agricultural Institute, and Kennebec Analytical Services.
+This project is made possible with proud collaboration between University of Illinois (Dr. D.K.
+Lee), University of Wisconsin-Madison (Phillip Alberti), Dr. Shelby Ellison), Michigan State University Extension (Dr. James Dedecker), Purdue University Extension (Marguerite Bolt), Michael Fields Agricultural Institute (Esther Shekinah), Pride Analytics & Consulting, and Rock River Laboratory Inc.

-A special thank you goes to the more than 180 grower-collaborators who have submitted field samples to the project.
+A special thank you goes to the more than 180 grower-collaborators who have submitted field samples to the project, and to USDA-NIFA for project support provided through the Specialty and Alternative Crops block grant.